Psmths/reave/README.md

 python3 reave/app.py
 ```

-On your client of choice, upload `reave/agents/client.py` and run the file.
+On the target endpoint, upload the Python agent, located under `agents/client.py`, and execute it.
 The following configuration options are available:

  - `_LISTENER_HOST` Hostname/IP of the server
  - `_LISTENER_PORTS` List of ports that the agent will attempt to connect to in round-robin fashion